-Liturgical Colour: Green.
+Liturgical Colour: White.

 The readings on this page are from the Jerusalem Bible, which is used at Mass in most of the English-speaking world.
 The New American Bible readings, which are used at Mass in the United States, cannot be shown here for copyright reasons, but the Universalis apps, programs and downloads do contain them.

 You can also view this page without the Greek text.

 Copyright © 1996-2018 Universalis Publishing Limited: see www.universalis.com.
 Scripture readings from the Jerusalem Bible are published and copyright © 1966, 1967 and 1968 by Darton, Longman & Todd, Ltd and Doubleday, a division of Random House, Inc, and used by permission of the publishers.
 Text of the Psalms: Copyright © 1963, The Grail (England).
 Used with permission of A.P.
 Watt Ltd. All rights reserved.